AlanOC91/pslegends-docusaurus/docs/writing/score.md

 At PSLegends, we employ a comprehensive 1 to 10 review scoring system.
 Each score represents a distinct level of quality, without the use of decimals.
 Here's how we define each rating:

+**NOTE**: We do allow for the use of a **0.5** modifier in the event that a game is on the cusp of two scores.
+This is a rare occurrence and should be used sparingly.

 **1 - Broken**
 - Absolutely unplayable.
 We strongly discourage trying this game.